 Abstract

-Migration theory has developed a framework that considers factors that influence migration including a better economic life in the hosting location, as one of the pull factors of migration.
+Migration theory has developed a framework that considers factors that influence migration, including a better economic life in the hosting location, as one of the pull factors of migration.
 Despite this, the internal migration literature currently lacks empirical evidence to show the role of migration networks as a mediating element in this mechanism.
 To address this gap, we use Indonesia as a case study to examine the role of the migration network in influencing the decision to migrate among internal migrants in Indonesia.
 Our finding shows that migration network matters in driving internal migration with a moderate size of the effects, implying informational factors other than coming from networks are also important.

 Keywords: migration, migration network, internal migration, OLS, Indonesia